AbinayaEV37/Cricket_highlights_prototype/README.md

 # AI-Based Cricket Highlights Generator

 ## Project Description
-This project automatically generates cricket highlights from a full-length cricket match video using video processing and rule-based event filtering techniques.
+This project presents an AI-based system that automatically generates cricket highlights from a full-length match video using video processing and rule-based event filtering techniques.

-The system analyzes the match footage, detects important moments based on visual and event-based filtering, and automatically extracts highlight clips from the original video.

-These clips are then merged to create a final highlights video summarizing the key moments of the match.
+The system analyzes match footage, detects important moments using visual cues and event-based filtering, and extracts highlight clips automatically.
+These clips are then combined to generate a final summarized highlights video.

 ## Features
 - Automatic cricket highlight generation